 “Delivering project works during COVID-19 has been very challenging, but we are making sure we put in place procedures that enable us to deliver the project to meet targets.
 Normally, the working environment for a project like this would be done entirely in person.
 We have made huge shifts to maintain communications whilst limiting in-person interaction.
 Frequent virtual meetings, strict safety protocols and responsive rescheduling of job responsibilities have helped to support the team, and we will be able to achieve all the project milestones.”

 Q: What have been your major concerns or challenges, and how did you overcome them?

-“A considerable number of our key global experts are engaged on the project, and in usual times these experts would be required to be on site in Bangladesh.
-However due to travel restrictions, this is simply not possible, so we have looked at alternative arrangements to maintain coordination and collaboration with global specialists, through flexible virtual meetings and ongoing communications across many different times zones.
+“A considerable number of our key global experts are engaged on the project, and in usual times these experts would be required to be on-site in Bangladesh.
+However due to travel restrictions, this is simply not possible, so we have looked at alternative arrangements to maintain coordination and collaboration with global specialists, through flexible virtual meetings and ongoing communications across many different time zones.
 This has not only enabled knowledge sharing, which is particularly crucial at the initial project stages, but also helped to build a great team environment.”

 Q: With many other businesses and industries temporarily shutting down, why do you feel it is important to maintain delivery of infrastructure projects despite ongoing disruptions?

 “Our vital infrastructure projects change how people live and travel now and into the future.
 While many aspects of our economy have had to shut down, albeit temporarily, we have been able to keep going, keeping our people employed, progressing our projects and supporting our clients.
 This can’t happen without the trust and safety of everyone involved in the project, so that is our first priority.
 Once the immediate public health emergency has subsided, infrastructure development will also play an important role in economic recovery.”